raynaya/Interactive_Human_figure/README.md

 Thats it!
 The function exec will read from the data object and display as planned.

 If you are realigning the divs and image then will have to adjust the co-ordinates of the nodes but thats a one time job.
+Will have modify the x and y values once before drawing the nodes.